2011 Toyota Tundra

 We've found the Tundra to be a stable, comfortable truck for towing a 20-foot enclosed car trailer over long distances.
-Towing capacities top 10,000 pounds on some models, and maximum payload ratings reach 2,000 pounds.
+Towing capacities top 10,000 pounds on some models, and maximum payload ratings just clear 2,000 pounds.

 Both V8 engines and their 6-speed transmission remain unchanged for 2011.
-The 4.6-liter dohc V8 engine is available.
-Rated at 310 horsepower and 327 pound-feet of torque, and with EPA fuel-economy ratings of 15/20 mpg City/Highway, the 4.6-liter V8 not only has a lot more power than the V6, but better fuel economy, as well.
+The 4.6-liter dohc V8 engine is rated at 310 horsepower and 327 pound-feet of torque, with EPA fuel-economy ratings of 15/20 mpg City/Highway (14/19 with 4WD).
 As with the 5.7-liter engine, the 4.6-liter has dual Variable Valve Timing with Intelligence (VVT-i), which optimizes valve timing for the best combination of performance, economy and emissions.
-It is matched with a six-speed automatic transmission.
-Toyota expects the 4.6-liter V8 to offer the best combination of power and fuel economy of any standard V8 in the full-size truck segment.

-The 5.7-liter V8 engine carries over.
-With 381 horsepower and 401 pound-feet of torque and a six-speed automatic transmission, Tundra boasts one of the strongest, most responsive powertrains in the class.
+The 5.7-liter V8 engine is rated at 381 horsepower and 401 pound-feet of torque and a 6-speed automatic transmission.
 The dohc 5.7-liter is an excellent choice for towing trailers, which explains why it is standard on more models for 2011.
-The 5.7-liter has typical EPA fuel-economy ratings of 14/18 mpg City/Highway.
+The 5.7-liter has typical EPA fuel-economy ratings of 14/18 mpg City/Highway (13/17 4WD).

-The Tundra is big and burly by design.
-To that end, it abandons the high-stepping, nose-in-the-air look of Tundras built before 2007 in favor of a more down-to-earth but very large grille, boldly framed in black or chrome, depending on trim level.
-The grille pulls lines from the deeply sculpted hood into the front end.
+Tundra is big and burly by design.
+Its large grille, boldly framed in black or chrome, pulls lines from the deeply sculpted hood into the front end.
 Some like the rounded lines and others call them inflated.
-In any case, it has presence, and we think it looks great.
+In any case, it has presence, and styling is meant to generate discussion.
+We like it.

 In side view, the Tundra has understated fender flares tied together by a gentle indent along the lower door panels.
 Body proportions comfortably accommodate the three bed lengths and wheelbases.
 Interestingly, gaps between body panels are deliberately wider than contemporary robotic assembly might allow.
 Toyota's stylists decided that slightly wider gaps better suggest the rugged first impression they wanted the Tundra to make.

 Some of the details on the Tundra's body add interest and function.
-Deep recesses underneath make the beefy door handles easy to grip.
+Deep recesses underneath make the beefy door handles easy to grip with gloves on.
 The Tundra CrewMax has these big handles on all four doors, while the Double Cab uses vertical grabs on the back doors that are a bit snug for large hands but keep younger kids from helping themselves.

 The rear view is traditional pickup.
 There are no stand-out styling cues here.
 The tailgate is damped, making lowering and raising it easier and quieter.

 Wheels vary by model, but they're all truckish in appearance.
-The standard 18-inch, drilled steel discs on base Tundras are actually quite attractive in their basic, functional look.
-SR5 models get styled steel wheels, stamped more expressively to resemble alloys.
+The standard 18-inch, drilled steel discs on base Tundras are actually quite attractive in their basic, functional look and styled steel wheels are available.
 The aluminum alloy wheels on the Limited models feature thick, monolithic spokes.
-The optional 20-inch alloys satisfy the current trend toward lots of wheel and not much tire, not our choice for towing or other serious truck duties.
+The optional 20-inch alloys satisfy the current trend toward lots of wheel and not much tire, not our choice for towing, off-pavement travel or other serious truck duties.

 The Tundra is a well outfitted pickup with a comfortable cabin.
 When it was first launched, the full-size Toyota Tundra raised the bar on working truck interiors.
 Little has changed since then, save the choice of a bench front seat on Double Cabs.

 Visibility from the driver's seat is excellent.
 The standard mirrors are large, and can be adjusted to deliver a panoramic view all the way around the truck.
-The optional tow mirrors are superb.
+The optional tow mirrors are very good.
 The tow mirrors feature a large traditional mirror that's power operated, with a small convex mirror at the bottom that's manually adjustable.
 They can be adjusted to cover all blind spots.
-The tow mirrors can be manually extended outward to help the driver see around enclosed car trailers and other big trailers.
+The tow mirrors can be manually extended outward to help the driver see around 8'6-wide box or travel trailers.
 They can be folded inward when parked to reduce the chance of damage.
 We wish the small convex mirrors were power-adjustable, but they need not be changed as much for different drivers.